Towable Backhoes for Sale

 Switch attachments easily.
-U-Dig Excavators are the only machines in their class on the market with the quick bucket dismount.
-Pull a pin, drop the attachment.
+U-Dig Excavators are the only machines in their market class with our quick bucket dismount.
+Pull a pin, and drop the attachment.

 Same machine as the U-Dig 30, but with a 9 HP Lifan engine.
 Comes with a thumb that picks up rocks or logs weighing over 1,200 lbs.

 Towable just like the U-Dig 30, but can rotate 360 degrees, with a digging depth of seven feet.

 The big brother of the U-Dig 30.
 Comes with a 15 HP Engine and a thumb that picks up rocks or logs weighing over 2,200 lbs.

 Additional accessories to make your job as easy as possible.

 8”, 12”, 15”, and 24” buckets manufactured with AR400 Steel Teeth.
 AR400 Steel is a high-carbon alloy steel specifically designed for abrasion and wear resistant applications.

 Load and unload a wide variety of log diameter and lengths.